SEG2900-TinDogs/tindogs/README.md

 Those in charge of the animals accounts may also choose people that they think would be good matches.
 Based on lifestyle, location, and other other details that these individuals deem important, animals and adopters may be matched together.
 Now, times can be organized for the two parties to meet and see if this can be a forever home.

 In these times more than ever, people are feelong isolated and alone.
 Numerous studies have shown the benefits that having a pet or being around them can have on a person, like study dogs for students during exam time, and its important that animals in shelters take priority over those in pets shops or mills.
 With our app, Tindogs hopes to bring theses two principles together by making it easier for people and animals in need to connect.

+Why look for love on only two legs, when you can find it on four?